pmorelli92/bunnify/README.md

 **Built-in event metadata handling:** The library automatically handles event metadata, including correlation IDs and other important details.

+**Tracing out of the box**: Automatically injects and extracts traces when publishing and consuming.
+Minimal setup is required and shown on the tracer test.

 **Minimal dependencies:** The intention of the library is to avoid being a vector of attack due to lots of unneeded dependencies.
-I will always try to curate the dependencies and I compromise only to use:
+I will always try to triple check the dependencies and use the least quantity of libraries to achieve the functionality required.

 - `github.com/rabbitmq/amqp091-go`: Handles the connection with AMQP protocol.
 - `github.com/google/uuid`: Generates UUID for events ID and correlation ID.
 - `go.uber.org/goleak`: Used on tests to verify that there are no leaks of routines on the handling of channels.
+- `go.opentelemetry.io/otel`: Handles the injection and extraction of the traces on the events.

 ## Motivation